Advocate pushes for case review on violence against women

 “In my case, the police failed to visit the crime scene, dismissed key evidence and delayed toxicology testing.
 The investigation was mishandled by at least six officers, forcing me to recount my trauma repeatedly,” Low wrote in her letter.
 “Despite presenting clear evidence and persistent advocacy, delays and missteps dominated the process, leaving me with lasting psychological scars – sleepless nights, anxiety, and a profound mistrust of not only the legal system but other systems, institutions, and even interpersonal relationships.”

 On Oct.
 26, 2023, during a Police Review Board hearing, HRP seemingly accepted its mistakes in Low’s case and put forth the need for trauma informed responses in cases of sexual violence.
-But despite recognizing the value of the Violence Against Women Advocate Case Review (VACR) model, HRP have yet to implement this approach.
+Despite recognizing the value of the Violence Against Women Advocate Case Review (VACR) model, HRP have yet to implement this approach.

 Doing so is what Low calls for in her letter.